If you’re planning a trip to Belize, you will eventually wonder about what to pack.

 Depending on the accommodation you book, they might or might not provide you with a beach towel.
 To be on the safe side, we recommend packing a travel towel.

 These towels come in different shapes and sizes.
 I love my Lifeventure microfibre towel because, even though it doesn’t quite feel like a real towel, it still dries well and is one of the best microfibre ones I’ve ever had.
+It’s not always available for sale, but judging by the reviews, the Rainleaf towels are a great alternative.

 I also own an N-Rit towel, which is the lightest travel towel I’ve ever seen.
 It’s large enough to use at the beach, but it packs into such a small bag that I often just dump it into my backpack and forget about it.
 The only disadvantage is that it gets very wet quickly.
 Fortunately, though, it dries within a short amount of time so I was never too bothered by that.